NicholasKChoi/CS186/hw1/README.md

 ## Your Assignment

-There are 7 queries that you’re going to write for this assignment. **Write them in `hw1.sql` and submit.**
+There are 7 queries that you’re going to write for this assignment. **Write them in `hw1.sql` and submit.** For questions 5-7, please use the `Emails.SenderPersonId` and `EmailReceivers.PersonId`.
+The other fields are not reliable.

 1. Find the number of emails that mention “Obama” in the `ExtractedBodyText` of the email.
 2. Among people with Aliases, find the average number of Aliases each person has.
 3. Find the `MetadataDateSent` on which the most emails were sent and the number of emails that were sent on that date.
-Note that that many emails do not have a date -- don’t include those in your count.
+Note that many emails do not have a date -- don’t include those in your count.
-4. Find out how many distinct `id`s refer to Hillary Clinton.
+4. Find out how many distinct `Alias` and `Person` `id`s correspond to the exact name "Hillary Clinton". **NOTE**: Ignore the earlier hint about creating a View.
-	- Hint: You might want to create a view with the ids of her aliases for future queries.
-See [this tutorial](http://www.tutorialspoint.com/sqlite/sqlite_views.htm).
-Make sure to include her actual `personId`!
 5. Find the number of emails in the database sent by Hillary Clinton.
-Keep in mind that there are multiple aliases (from the previous question) that the email could’ve been sent from.
 6. Find the names of the 5 people who emailed Hillary Clinton the most.
 7. Find the names of the 5 people that Hillary Clinton emailed the most.